Zacharyflynn06/Freshies/README.md

 ## Welcome to *Freshies*

 Freshies is a user friendly CLI application used to check the conditions at your favorite Colorado Ski Areas.
-This app uses geographical coordinates to specifically target the specific Ski Area base.
+This app uses geographical coordinates to specifically target the specific Ski Area base, and returns weather data as it would pertain to a ski/snowboard enthusiast.

-#### *"Freshies"* in ski culture, refers to the coveted fresh snow sought by ski and snowboard enthusists.
+#### *"Freshies"* in ski culture, refers to the coveted fresh snow sought by ski and snowboard enthusiast.

 ## Usage